Temple of the Sagrada Família by Gaudí

 The life and teachings of Jesus are represented on the walls of the three façades.
 Each one represents one of the three crucial events of Christ’s existence: the Nativity Façade – birth and life (first façade), towards the sunrise; the Passion Façade – death and resurrection (second façade), towards the sunset; and Glory Façade – present and future (third façade), towards South.
 As the sun moves across the sky, its light further emphasizes the qualities of each façade.

-Gaudí started construction of the façades with the Nativity façade, the façade expressing the joy of the Birth, in order to attract donations for the works.
-The Nativity Façade was built before work was interrupted in 1935 and bears the most direct Gaudí influence.
-The construction of Passion façade started once was completed Nativity façade, in 1954.
-After 64 years the Passion façade was totally finished, in 2018.
+Gaudí started construction of the façades with the Nativity façade, the façade expressing the joy of the Birth, in order to attract donations for the works, he worked on this façade until the day of his death, in 1926.
+The Nativity Façade work was interrupted by the Spanish Civil War in 1936.
+The construction of Passion façade started once was completed Nativity façade, in 1954, after 64 years the Passion façade was totally finished, in 2018.

 The works of the Glory Façade, which is expected to resume in 2020, will not start from scratch.
 Nowadays, 8% of the structure is already built, such as the foundations and walls of the lower part of the tower where the roofs are located.
 For the architectural development of this façade, located in the street of Mallorca and where the main entrance of the Basilica will be located, the guidelines left by Gaudí and his disciples will be followed – fragments and archive photos of the original model developed by Gaudí and the information that Gaudí’s disciples left.